 What are Vagus Nerve Disorders?

 The Vagus Nerve has been nicknamed the “wandering nerve” because it originates from the brainstem, then travels down along the cervical spine and spreads throughout much of the upper body.
 It’s long been known to control vital heart, lungs, and digestive functions, but we now know the Vagus Nerve does even more important work.

 Recent research on the Vagus Nerve shows us that it’s also crucial in helping regulate our mood, emotions, and behavior.
 And still, other research continues to show how influential the Vagus Nerve is in regulating our immune system, especially in lowering inflammation.

 Simply put, Vagus Nerve Disorders can negatively affect almost every element of your child’s health.
 We know infants’ most important health functions starting are the “basics” — eating, pooping, and sleeping.
 Then, the motor system, immune system, communication (speech), and emotional regulation begin to develop.
 It’s easy to see how a Vagus Nerve Disorder could negatively impact the function and development of one or all of those things in our children.

 What are the Symptoms of Vagus Nerve Disorders?

 Much like we discuss in this dysautonomia article, the symptoms of Vagus Nerve Disorders can be vast and far-reaching.
 They are most likely not limited to just one symptom or condition but have a “Perfect Storm” effect where many things become dysfunctional at once.

 The best condition that shows the various ways Vagus Nerve Disorders can show up in one child would be autism.
 We know in autism, mood, behavior, and other brain-based functions are altered, and autistic children also struggle with things like digestive motility and immune function.

 Regarding digestive motility, gastroparesis is one of the most well-documented Vagus Nerve Disorders.
-This is where the motility or movement of the gastrointestinal system is slowed and altered because it’s the job of the Vagus Nerve to stimulate and activate digestive function in this way.
+This is where the motility or movement of the gastrointestinal system is slowed and altered because it’s the job of the Vagus Nerve (or cranial nerve) is to stimulate and activate digestive function in this way.